jefbuilder/minecraft-iron-man-forge/README.md

 you need forge 1.16.5

 # iron-man controls standard
-a to shoot a arrow
+a to shoot a arrow.

 you need redstone and starktech for making these armor